Required

 There are some known slowdown issues with xonsh.

-For a UNIX system, all Windows files (/mnt/c
+For a UNIX system, all Windows files (/mnt/c) have the executable bit set,

-thinks they’re all executables.
+xonsh thinks they’re all executables.

-isn’t interested in that fact,
+In reality, only .exes are executable but xonsh isn’t interested in that fact,

-causing massive slowdowns and hiccups, especially when using prompt-toolkit
+causing massive slowdowns and hiccups, especially when using prompt-toolkit.

 You can mitigate this issue by